Have you ever thought about writing a best selling book that will sell beyond your circle of friends, family members and a few acquaintances?

 Dig out some data on the audience size, number of established authors, number and length of best-selling books in the niche and their titles.

 Getting such data in place will help you to decide whether to still go ahead with the intended niche or not.
 And where you have to go ahead, you will have a better idea on how to make your book stand out and more compelling.
 These are some of the things a lot of online publishers will not inform you in time.

-Now that you finally got around to choose the right niche, the next thing that determines whether your book will sell online or not is your ability to understand and target your audience in a way that makes you and your book completely irresistible.
+Now that you finally got around to choose the right niche, the next thing to put in place if you want to write a best selling book is to understand and target your audience in a way that makes you and your book completely irresistible.

 Who is my target audience?

-Although it is not compulsory you have a complete knowledge of your audience’s demographics, it is a good idea you have some fair knowledge about who they are, their geographic location, age range etc., if you really want your book to sell online.
+Although it is not compulsory you have a complete knowledge of your audience’s demographics, it is a good idea you have a fair knowledge about who they are, their geographic location, age range etc., if you really want to write a best selling book.